poole/poole/chessknight.md

 ## Software
 Designing a program to generate the path can make this even more fun and well the main reason of this paper is why you can and must use Arendelle to create a software for this program.
 All the pictures you see in this paper is created by a program written in Arendelle and attached to this.
 Arendelle is one language based on a grid of pixels and a pointer that you move and paint square pixels of the grid and Chess is a grid of squares that you move Knight in it so do you see the point?
 The language is natural for this task look at the source code in the following pages:<br><br>

-`NOTE` : Following source code is a program written in Arendelle Language, to fully understand the code you have to be able to read Arendelle, If you have to background in Arendelle I suggest you take our introduction to Arendelle here: http://welcome.arendelle.org<br>
+**NOTE** : Following source code is a program written in Arendelle Language, to fully understand the code you have to be able to read Arendelle, If you have to background in Arendelle I suggest you take our introduction to Arendelle here: http://welcome.arendelle.org<br>
 <br>

+**NOTE** : The software has different ports and a runner that is available from [GitHub](http://github.com/pmkary/knight)<br><br>

 ```
 /*